Plot Data from an Arduino, or other serial source

-MegunoLink Pro can plot data sent from a microcontroller by parsing specially formatted messages.
+MegunoLink Pro can plot data received from an Arduino, or any serial source, by parsing specially formatted messages.
 Currently two types of plots are supported:

 - Time plots, which are similar to a chart recorder, showing a number plotted against time.
 Time plots support auto-scrolling, which keeps the edge of the time axis set to the current time so that old values scroll off the left of the plot.
 All the data is retained though.
 You can zoom out, or pause the plot, and see the earlier data.